 The main factory, located next to the head office, has succeeded in achieving a very high level of automation, from manufacturing to boxing.
-However, no matter how much mechanization has progressed, the mainstay of the manufacturing site is still the power of “human resources” that combine skilled techniques and motivation.
+However, no matter how much mechanization has progressed, the mainstay of the manufacturing site is still the power of “human resources Workers talent” that combine skilled techniques and motivation.

-While the latest machines and equipment are being introduced on the production line at a dizzying pace, there are still more than 300 people working on the production line.
+While the latest machines and new technology, equipment are being introduced on the production line, a large number of staff of over 300 people are still working hard in each section.

-No matter how much mechanization advances, the main role of the manufacturing site is still played by “human power” that combines skilled techniques and motivation.
+No matter how much mechanization advances, the main role of the manufacturing site is still runned by “human power” that combines skilled techniques and motivation.

 Through many processes, we deliver safe and secure products to customers’ tables.

-Our quality control department has a number of missions.
+Our quality control department has a plenty of missions.

-In Japan, where sea vegetable is the most widely used sea vegetable in the world, we are proud to be a company that is more passionately challenging the potential of sea vegetable than any other.
+In Japan, where sea vegetable is the most widely eaten in the world, we are proud to be a company that is more passionately challenging the potential of sea vegetable than any other.

-Our sense of mission to deliver safe and delicious sea vegetable products to our customers is the source of energy that drives our quality control staff.
+We have a sense of mission to provide our customers with safe and delicious sea vegetable products.
+It is a source of energy that drives quality control staff.

 Business trips to Hokkaido and Okinawa are a daily occurrence.

-In preparation for such advanced inspection work, the quality control room in our headquarters plant is fully equipped with inspection equipment such as high performance liquid chromatography.
+The quality control room in the head office factory is equipped with precision inspection equipment such as high performance liquid chromatography in preparation for advanced inspection work.
 We also take a leadership role in ensuring that each and every employee at the manufacturing site is in charge of hygiene management.